Factors Affecting Friction

 As we can see in the image the smooth ball having a smoother surface can travel a longer distance than the rough ball.

 We cannot hold a glass with oily hands.
 Our hands are greasy and smooth, and we know that a smooth surface offers lesser interaction with the glass.
 And hence, it tends to slip.
-Another example of this is that while trekking on hilly and watery terrains, we wear groovy sports shoes so that rough shoes establish better locking with the hilly terrains, increasing friction, providing more grip and decrease get chances of a slip.
+Another example of this is that while trekking on hilly and watery terrains, we wear groovy sports shoes so that rough shoes establish better locking with the hilly terrains, increasing friction, providing more grip, and decreasing get chances of a slip.

 Roughness/smoothness of the surface